jacecotton/tcds-site/pages/accessibility/writing-accessible-text.md

 There should only ever be one H1 on a page.
 It should contain the page's name or topic (even if it has to be visually hidden for the design, like on a home page).
 It should not be used to contain the website name, and it should not be used to simply make the biggest text possible.

 ### Using H5 and H6
-H5 and H6 headings should generally not be used.
-If you find yourself needing them, your content is probably too complicated and should be split up between multiple pages or simplified.
+H5 and H6 headings should usually not be used.
+Before reaching for them, consider splitting up your content between multiple pages or simplifying it.

 Using them can make a page's outline too deep, which can be cumbersome for users of assistive technology.
-When in doubt, the best course of action is always to actually [test the content with a screen reader](/accessibility/testing).
+When in doubt, the best course of action is always to actually [test the content with a screen reader](/accessibility/testing) and judge the experience for yourself.

 ## Links
 The text of a link should describe or fully label the page it points to.
 Some assistive technology, such as screen readers, provide their users with a list of links on a page to navigate.
 As such, these links need to be sensible without their surrounding context.